-Debt Service Fund revenue is budgeted to decrease \$2,162,209 or 4.88% less than the 2009-2010 budget.
-The decrease is primarily due to a decrease in both the taxable values for 2010-2011 and the interest income estimate.
-The Debt Service payment requirements have gone down for 2010-2011 primarily due to the district not selling bonds in fiscal year 2008-09 or 2009-10, which is the general annual practice.
+Debt Service Fund revenue is budgeted to decrease \$2,265,140 or 5.38% less than the 2010-11 budget.
+The decrease is primarily due to a decrease in both the taxable values for 2011-12 and the interest income estimate.
+The Debt Service payment requirements have gone down for 2011-12 primarily due to a bond refunding executed in November 2010 which reduced current requirements and to the district not selling bonds in fiscal year 2008-09, 2009-10 or 2010-11.
 Had the taxable value stayed the same, the resulting decrease in bond payment requirements would have allowed the district to reduce the Debt Service tax rate.
-However, the taxable value decreased by 5.21% resulting in an increase in the Debt Service tax rate of \$0.0047 to \$0.3069 per \$100 valuation.
-The following table provides a comparison of revenues by source for the 2010-2011 budget compared to the 2009-2010 budget.
+However, the taxable value decreased by 1.72% resulting in an increase in the Debt Service tax rate of \$0.0099 to \$0.3168 per \$100 valuation.
+The following table provides a comparison of revenues by source for the 2011-12 budget compared to the 2010-11 budget.
+The District does not anticipate large fluctuations in debt service revenue beyond fiscal year 2011-12.